Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates: Additional Experimental Results

 \section{Additional Experimental Results}

-In this section, we provide the experiment details, parameter settings and some additional experimental results of the experiment setting in Section 5.
+We provide the experiment details, parameter settings and some additional experimental results of the experiment setting in Section~\ref{sec:sim}.

 \textbf{Dataset and Model.} We evaluate the performance of different algorithms on both the classification tasks and next-character prediction tasks.
 For the classification tasks, we use CIFAR-10 \citep{krizhevsky2009learning}, MNIST \citep{lecun1998gradient} and Tiny-ImageNet \citep{le2015tiny,russakovsky2015imagenet} as the evaluation datasets for both i.i.d. and non-i.i.d. versions.
-However, we mainly focus on the non-i.i.d. versions since data are generated locally at the workers based on their circumstances in real-world systems (see Section 3).
+However, we mainly focus on the non-i.i.d. versions since data are generated locally at the workers based on their circumstances in real-world systems (see Section~\ref{prelim}).
 For the task of next-character prediction, we use the dataset of \textit{The Complete Works of William Shakespeare} \citep{mcmahan2017communication} (Shakespeare).

 The CIFAR-10 dataset consists of $60,000$ $32\times32$ color images in $10$ classes where $50,000$ samples are for training and the other $10,000$ samples for testing.
 The MNIST dataset contains handwritten digits with $60,000$ samples for training and $10,000$ samples for testing.
-The Tiny-ImageNet \citep{le2015tiny} has a total of $200$ classes with $500$ images each class for training and $50$ for testing, which is drawn from the ImageNet dataset \citep{russakovsky2015imagenet} and down-sampled to $64\times 64.$ For MNIST, we split the data based on the digits they contain in the dataset, i.e., we distribute the data to all workers such that each worker contains only a certain class of digits with the same number of training/testing samples (e.g., same ideas were used in Yang et al. \citep{yang2021achieving}).
+The Tiny-ImageNet \citep{le2015tiny} has a total of $200$ classes with $500$ images each class for training and $50$ for testing, which is drawn from the ImageNet dataset \citep{russakovsky2015imagenet} and down-sampled to $64\times 64.$ For MNIST, we split the data based on the digits they contain in the dataset, i.e., we distribute the data to all workers such that each worker contains only a certain class of digits with the same number of training/testing samples \citep{yang2021achieving}.
 We also use the idea suggested by McMahan et al. \citep{mcmahan2017communication} and Yang et al. \citep{yang2021achieving} to deal with CIFAR-10 dataset.
 We use $N=128$ workers as an example.
 We sort the data by label of different classes (10 classes in total), and split each class into $N/2=64$ pieces.
 Each worker will randomly select 5 classes of data partitions to forms its local dataset.